hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 We begin our journey with a look at the *image classification* problem.
 This is a deceptively simple problem to state: Given an input image, have a computer automatically classify it into one of a fixed set of categories, say "baby", "dog", "car" or "toothbrush".
-The reason we're starting with this problem is that it's at the core of many seemingly unrelated tasks in computer vision, including our quest to reproduce Prisma's visual effect.
+And the reason we're starting with this problem is that it's at the core of many seemingly unrelated tasks in computer vision, including our quest to reproduce Prisma's visual effect.